- Benchmark Project: This Project establishes the “ground-truth” labels, which serve as the benchmark for evaluating annotator performance.

 Audio Files

-The following is an example JSON file for uploading two audio files to Encord.
+The following is an example JSON file for uploading two audio files to Encord.- Template: Imports audio files with an Encord title.

 - Audio Metadata: Imports one audio file with the